-Max's impact was nothing short of spectacular, as after qualifying third on Saturday, he drove an immaculate race on Sunday to claim his first F1 victory and become the sport's youngest winner.
+Max's impact was nothing short of spectacular, as after qualifying fourth on Saturday, he drove an immaculate race on Sunday to claim his first F1 victory and become the sport's youngest winner.

 It was a major highpoint, but across the season's remaining 17 races Max continued to provide electrifying racing entertainment, taking seven podium finishes in all and banking 204 points on his way to fifth place in the Drivers' Championship standings.